 If you wish to combine the score with other inputs, you can add more by clicking the + Add new input button.
 When you have more than 1 input, you are able define the weight of each input.
 As an example, if you want the first input to only weigh 20% and the second input 80% you adjust the point inputs to 1 and 4.

-In the Completion threshold section you can adjust the score percentage value that is required for students to complete the activity.
-If the student receives a score above the threshold, the activity will be marked as complete.
+In the Completion threshold section you can adjust the score percentage value that is required for learners to complete the activity.
+If the learner receives a score above the threshold, the activity will be marked as complete.

 You have now setup your scoring activity!
-Students are now able to see the score you have configured for them.
-Don't want students to see the score?
-You can always scroll down and enable the 'hide activities from students' feature.
+Learners are now able to see the score you have configured for them.
+Don't want learners to see the score?
+You can always scroll down and enable the 'hide activities from learners' feature.
 Do you want to keep the score hidden until a given point in time?
 Simply add an open date for the activity.

 By default, the activity will ignore scores for activities that have not yet been completed.
 If you wish to change that, so that scores for incomplete activities are counted as 0% as part of the final score, click the advanced settings button and change the dropdown from "be ignored" to "count as 0%".
 Scores for activities that are not yet complete will now be ignored in the final score.